Cryptography

 This charm creates a MutatingWebhookConfiguration object that calls a webhook whenever a new Kubeflow experiment is created or updated.

-Similar to the other charms that create MutatingWebhookConfiguration objects, katib-controller generates a self-signed X.509 certificate so that the Kubernetes API server can confirm the workload container identity.
+Similar to other charms that create MutatingWebhookConfiguration objects, katib-controller generates a self-signed X.509 certificate so that the Kubernetes API server can confirm the workload container identity.

 kfp-persistence